facephi/sdk-web-examples/examples/vue/v3/sdk/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Widget Customisation in Vue 3

+> [!IMPORTANT]
+> It is important to correctly configure the styling approach in Vue 3 to avoid conflicts with the WebComponents.
+When using scoped styles or CSS modules, ensure to use the ::v-deep or :deep() selector when necessary to properly style Web Component elements.